 Package names

-Because you distribute a separate APK for Android Automotive OS, you have the option to reuse the package name from your mobile app or create a new package name.
+Because you distribute a separate Android Package Kit (APK) for Android Automotive OS, you can reuse the package name from your mobile app or create a new package name.
+If you use a different package name, your app has two separate Play Store listings.
+If you reuse your current package name, your app has a single listing across both platforms.

 This is predominantly a business decision.
-The main difference is that with a different package name your app has two completely separate Play Store listings, whereas if you reuse your current package name then you'll have a single listing across both platforms.

-In terms of development, you might want to consider how the distribution process works with your team structure.
-For example, if you have one team working on the mobile app and a completely separate team working on your Android Automotive OS app, then it might make sense to have separate package names and let each team manage their own Play Store listing.
+For example, if you have one team working on the mobile app, and a separate team working on your Android Automotive OS app, then it might make sense to have separate package names and let each team manage its own Play Store listing.
 There is not a large difference in the technical effort required to use either approach.

-Feature | Same package name | New package name |
+Feature Same package name New package name

-Store listing | Single | Multiple |
+Store listing Single Multiple

-Mirrored install | Yes.
-“Fast app reinstall” during the setup wizard | No |
+Mirrored install Yes: “fast app reinstall” during the setup wizard No

-Play Store Review process | Blocking reviews.
-Currently, if the review fails for one APK, other APKs submitted in the same release are blocked | Individual reviews |
+Play Store Review process Blocking reviews: if the review fails for one APK, other APKs submitted in the same release are blocked Individual reviews

-Indexing and search ranking | Build off of current standing | Does not carry over |
+Indexing and search ranking Build off current standing No carryover

-Integrating with other apps | Most likely no changes needed, assuming media code is shared between both APKs | Might have to update the corresponding app (for example, for URI playback with Google Assistant) |
+Integrating with other apps Most likely no changes needed, assuming media code is shared between both APKs Might have to update the corresponding app, such as for URI playback with Google Assistant.

 Frequently asked questions